dersteppenwolf/fgdb2postgis/README.rst

 Tip:
-  * This tool is tested with PostgreSQL v 11 ,  PostGIS v 2.5, Arcgis desktop 10.6.1, gdal 2.4.0
   * Currently the tool support only Latin Name fields and suptypes, domain values can be in any   language, make sure to set the corresponding windows domain
   * DB user must be superuser :